ibaivalente/ibaivalente/README.md

 ## ABOUT ME

 I'm a Marketing Degree graduate learning about Data Science.
 I'm currently taking part in the Data Science Bootcamp at The Bridge: Digital Talent Accelerator.
+The mix of business and technical knowledge allow me to extract conclusions and make decisiions based on data.

 I consider myself a thorough and careful person, with initiative to make decisions and overcome difficulties, and ready to work in a team.
+I am very curious and eager to learn about upcoming technology breakthroughs, such as AI.
+You can check out my LinkedIn profile right here: https://www.linkedin.com/in/ibaivalentelavado/

 ## WORK EXPERIENCE